 As a hospital CNA with us, you’ll partner with nurses and other healthcare providers in rounding out the Manhattan Adventist patient care experience.
 Your skills and compassion will help keep our fast-paced hospital environment running smoothly.
 This is a full-time role with work hours assigned in shifts, and you must be able to lift 100 lbs. frequently.

-You'll work with an experienced, highly capable team of care providers as we bring our patients closer to recovery.
+You'll work with an experienced, competent team of care providers as we bring our patients closer to recovery.
 This is a shift-based full-time role where you'll report to and collaborate with the 50-strong nursing team.
 You must be physically able to lift 50 lbs. regularly.

-About the company: Our NYC facility features two main sections: the first is dedicated to short-term care primarily focused on patients requiring less than a year of rehabilitation, and the second focusing on patients that need more involved, long-term treatment including residential care.
-While our rehabilitation services are in high demand, we make it a point to equip ourselves with a robust team of staff and a low patient ratio so we can grow along with our patients, providing them with the best care possible.
+About the company: Our NYC facility features two main sections: the first is dedicated to short-term care, primarily focused on patients requiring less than a year of rehabilitation, and the second focuses on patients needing more involved, long-term treatment, including residential care.
+While our rehabilitation services are in high demand, we make it a point to equip ourselves with a robust staff and a low patient ratio so we can grow along with our patients, providing them with the best care possible.

-Quick note: We often serve well-known New York sports teams at GIRM, so discretion and professionalism are especially valued in our nursing staff.
-It’s great to be a fan, but our priorities lie with helping our patients get back to the sports we all love.
+Quick note: We often serve well-known New York sports teams at GIRM, so discretion and professionalism are especially valued by our nursing staff.
+It’s great to be a fan, but our priorities lie in helping our patients get back to the sports we love.

 CNA roles are very comprehensive, and a one size fits all approach to writing a CNA job description just isn’t going to cut it for the vastly different needs of each medical institution.
 In the same way that patient records help inform healthcare providers of the next appropriate action, job descriptions inform potential hires of key details such as who the company is, the teams they’ll work with, and the problems they’ll help solve.

 As you begin writing your CNA job description, think about why you’re hiring one in the first place.
-Some questions to consider include:
+Some questions to consider include the following:

-Certified nursing assistants do many things, but there are some common traits that almost all CNAs have, such as resilience, attention to detail, and the ability to adapt quickly to health emergencies as well as a caring bedside manner.
+Certified nursing assistants do many things, but there are some common traits that almost all CNAs have, such as resilience, attention to detail, the ability to adapt quickly to health emergencies, and a caring bedside manner.
 These key areas should be written into the job description to reflect the values and qualities you’re looking for in a prospective hire.

 Resist the temptation to brain dump—you wouldn’t dump a bunch of patients into your CNA’s lap (you really shouldn’t, at least), and so you shouldn’t do so with your job description, either.

-A healthy job description highlights the minimum requirements of the role so that potential hires can quickly determine if they're qualified.
+A healthy job description highlights the role's minimum requirements so potential hires can quickly determine if they're qualified.
 Add a couple of nice-to-haves if you like, but make sure your job description is revised and edited before posting; your new hire will get their first impression of your organization through this document!

-Here’s an outline that'll help you snag your ideal candidate and get those CNA resumes rolling in!
+Here’s an outline to help you snag your ideal candidate and get those CNA resumes rolling in!